 Problems with the dates calculated in a P6 Schedule or availability profiles are often traced back to the Calendars used and long-held misconceptions about them.

-This post will explore Calendars in Oracle Primavera P6 and provide some tips about setting them up and using them with your projects and resources.
+This post will explore the Oracle Primavera P6 calendar (s) and provide some tips about setting them up and using them with your projects and resources.

 The Calendars in Primavera P6 are used for date calculations and can also be used to specify how many minutes in the Time Periods of Day, Week, Month or Year.
 See my previous blog How Long Is a Primavera P6 Day, Week, Month or Year? post which is about setting the durations of Time Periods.